Saving Data in iOS

 Get an overview of JSON, what it means, the data format, and supported data types.
 Then, learn how to load, or decode, data from a JSON file.

-Try to use the knowledge from the previous video to now load, or decode via JSONDecoder, an array of JSON data.
+Use the knowledge from the previous episode to load or decode via JSONDecoder, an array of JSON data.

 Saving On Device

 In this episode, find out how to save files on a simulator or physical iOS device.
 Also, learn about the app bundle.

 Save your JSON data to disk.
 This will mean the app is now loading and saving its data to the app bundle.

 This challenge asks you to handle encoding an array of JSON data to a file, as opposed to encoding a single item.